S-H-GAMELINKS/tatara/docs/tatara/float_vector.md

 ### Tatara::FloatVector#emplace_back

-Create new value on end of `Tatara::intVector`.
+Create new value on end of `Tatara::FloatVector`.

 ```ruby
 @f = Tatara::FloatVector.new